fangn2/img-authz-plugin/README.md

-# Docker Image Authorization Plugin
+# Docker Image Authorization Plugin with DCT

 The Docker Engine image authorization plugin allows docker images only from a predefined authorized Notary to be used by the docker engine.
 This implements DCT on the side of DE.
+The implementation uses `docker pull` with enabled DCT to check the presence of the image metadata in the Notary and its validity.
 For additional information, please refer to [docker documentation](https://docs.docker.com/engine/extend/) on plugins.